create3000/x_ite/docs/_posts/glossary.md

 : A number associated with an element in a list.
 Indexed lists in X3D start with 0.
 In an IndexedFaceSet, for example, each vertex has an associated index (the first point listed has the index 0, the second point has index 1, and so on).
 The faces of the polygon are formed by connecting the indices in the order specified.

 interpolator
-: A node that uses a mathematical formual to »fill in« the values between two specified values, transitioning smoothly from one to the other.
+: A node that uses a mathematical formula to »fill in« the values between two specified values, transitioning smoothly from one to the other.
 The values can be color, position, size, orientation, or normal values.

 ## J